 Line 11.
-Exemptions. - Individuals - Enter \$1,040 times the number of exemptions claimed.
+Exemptions. - Individuals - For tax years after 2012, enter \$1,144 times the number of exemptions claimed.
+For tax years prior to 2013, enter \$1,040 times the number of exemptions claimed.

-Those qualifying for the disability exemption use the appropriate amounts instead of the above
+Those qualifying for the disability exemption use the appropriate amounts instead of the above.
 If your Hawaii adjusted gross income was more than \$89,981 and you were not able to deduct all of your personal exemptions, enter the amount you were able to deduct as calculated on the Personal Exemptions Worksheet in your Form N-11 instruction booklet.